Covering the issues that will impact veterans and their families.

 Tell your legislator to oppose this bill unless they amend it to provide regulations that allow Veterans the opportunity to choose private expert help with their claims.

-Tell your legislators and the governor that you oppose this new law that strips Veterans of their ability to receive expert help when preparing their VA claims.
-They could fix it this year.
+Tell your legislators and the Governor that you oppose this law because it effectively strips Veterans of their ability to receive paid expert help with their VA claims, and urge them to fix it this year so it targets predatory “claim sharks” without blocking reputable, VA‑accredited private experts.

-Tell your legislator to oppose these bills unless they amend it to provide regulations that allow Veterans the opportunity to choose private expert help with their claims.
+Tell your legislator to oppose these bills unless they are amended to protect Veterans from predatory “claim sharks” while preserving Veterans’ ability to choose reputable, VA‑accredited private expert help with their claims.

 Status: Dead